Larasify/typepilled/README.md

 - [x] create room button spinner is not correct

 - [ ] same user can connect multiple times but this isnt really too big of a deal just same username happens they have different id's

+- [ ] leaderboards and about me section